Optimal approximation for unconstrained non-submodular minimization: Approximately submodular minimization

-where $\epsilon'_H$ is a lower bound on the violation of $\alpha$-weak DR-submodularity of $H$, $F'$ and $G'$ are the auxilliary functions used to construct $F$ and $G$, and $\epsilon_{G'}$ is the strict $\alpha$-weak DR-submodularity of $G'$ (see proof of Proposition \ref{prop:Decomposition-alpha-gen} for precise definitions).
-It is clear that a larger lower bound $|\epsilon'_H|$ leads to a worse upper bound.
+For a general set function $H$, using $F$ and $G$ from the decomposition in Proposition~\ref{prop:Decomposition-alpha-gen}, yields in Corollary \ref{corr:thresholding}: { } where $\epsilon'_H$ is a lower bound on the violation of $\alpha$-weak DR-submodularity of $H$, $F'$ and $G'$ are the auxilliary functions used to construct $F$ and $G$, and $\epsilon_{G'}$ is the strict $\alpha$-weak DR-submodularity of $G'$ (see proof of Proposition \ref{prop:Decomposition-alpha-gen} for precise definitions).
+It is clear that a larger lower bound $|\epsilon'_H|$ worsens the upper bound on $H(\hat{S})$.
 Moreover, the choice of $G'$ affects the bound: ideally, we want to choose $G'$ to minimize $G'(S^*)$, and maximize the quantities $\alpha, \epsilon_{G'}$ and $\beta$, which characterize how submodular and supermodular $G'$ is, respectively.
 However, a larger $\alpha$ leads to a larger $|\epsilon'_H|$ and smaller $\epsilon_{G'}$, and a larger $\epsilon_{G'}$ would result in a smaller $\beta$, and vice versa.
 The best choice of $G'$ will depend on $H$.

+In Appendix \ref{sect:AppLowerBd}, we provide an example showing that the approximation guarantees in Corollary \ref{corr:thresholding} and \ref{corr:nonincreasing} are \emph{tight}, i.e., they cannot be improved for PGM, even if $F$ and $G$ are weakly DR-modular.
+Furthermore, in Section \ref{sec:lowerbd} we show that these approximation guarantees are \emph{optimal} in general.
 Apart from the above results for general unconstrained minimization, our results also imply approximation guarantees for generalizing constrained submodular minimization to weakly DR-submodular functions.
 We discuss this extension in Appendix \ref{sect:ConstMin}.